Madaniarias/Book-Review-Social-Network/PROJECT/README.md

 ## Success criteria

-1. Litpals displays the discussions organized by book from the class reading list. [issue: "...tedious and hard to keep track off..."]
+1. Litpals displays the posts organized by book from the class reading list. [issue: "...tedious and hard to keep track off..."]
 2. Litpals allows the user to create a post for every book in the class reading list. [issue: "...requires active discussion and exchange of ideas about the books read for the course..."]
 3. Litpals provides a profile with a section to see the user's information and see all posts made by the user. [issue:　"...difficult for me to find important information when studying..."]
 4. Litpals provides a way to like posts and a section within the profile to see all liked comments by the user. [issue: "...difficult for me to find important information when studying..."]
 5. Litpals provides a search bar to identify keywords within a book discussion. [issue: "...hard to keep track off..."]
-6. Litpals provides some statistics a top 3 of the users who have commented the most. [issue: "...lack of motivation to discuss..."]
+6. Litpals displays the date a post was made. [issue: "...hard to catch up when I miss a class..."]

 # Criteria B: Design